 Time since "close" to us = current distance / current speed = r / Vr = r / H r = 1 / H

 The Hubble formula implies that all of the Universe is expanding away from us; but if that is true, then everything must have been closer to us in the past.
-If we accept this idea, we can calculate how long ago that would have been by dividing the present distances of the galaxies by their speeds (doing this assumes that the radial velocity has always been the same as now, which may not be correct, but at least this gives us a first approximation):
+If we accept this idea, we can calculate how long ago that would have been by dividing the present distances of the galaxies by their speeds (doing this assumes that the radial velocity has always been the same as now, which is almost certainly incorrect, but at least this gives us a first approximation):

 (PREVIOUS) ESTIMATED AGE OF UNIVERSE (BILLIONS OF YEARS)

 Since the Hubble theory explains the redshifts of the galaxies with an expansion which must have a finite age, and implies that the Universe itself may be of finite age, there have been attempts to explain the redshifts without resorting to actual motions of the galaxies.
 However, none of the explanations suggested in the more than 70 years Hubble discovered this relationship seem to be able to explain all of the data, and most astronomers believe that the Universe must indeed be expanding, and must have been doing that for only a finite length of time.